 1. Infrequent or no ovulation

-2. Sign of high level of males’ hormones both in physical appearance like hirsutism or acne and on blood test
+2. Sign of high level of males’ hormones both in physical appearances like hirsutism or acne and on a blood test

 3. Cysts seen on ultrasound scan

 What can you do naturally to combat PCOS?

 1. Balance your blood sugar by a switch to unrefined carbohydrates (wholemeal bread and pasta, brown rice)

 2. Eat oily fish (salmon, mackerel, sardines, herrings) and foods rich in Omega 3 (nuts and seeds) to overcome insulin resistance

 3. Cut out all dairy products for at least 3 months to keep under control males’ hormones

 4. Eat more vegetables and pulses to increase levels of the protein SEX Hormone Binding Globulin which helps to control those male hormones (Testosterone)

 5. Cut out alcohol for 3 months to allow your liver function to improve.
 Alcohol can also block the absorption of useful nutrients like zinc, which is crucial for hormone regulation, from your food.